ufrgs-hyman/meican/docs/guide/migration.md

 #####2.1 Backup of the certficate

 Your new server will have the same domain?
 If yes, you need a backup of the all files from **certificates** folder.
+This folder is located in the project root.

 #####2.2 Backup of the configurations

 Backup the following files from **config** folder: "db.php", "mailer.php" and "params.php".
+This folder is located in the project root.

 #####2.3 Backup of the database